Jonthmiranda/Jonthmiranda/README.md

 # Hello, I'm Jonathan

-I'm studying information systems at UDESC Midwest.
+I'm studying information systems at UDESC.

 I'm currently learning Python and the different tools it offers.